inconshreveable/ngrok/README.md

 Thank you to everyone who contributed to ngrok v1 it in its early days with PRs, issues and feedback.
 If you wish to continue development on this codebase, please fork it.

-ngrok's service continues to operate and you can sign up for it here: [https://ngrok.com/signup](https://ngrok.com/signup)
+ngrok's cloud service continues to operate and you can sign up for it here: [https://ngrok.com/signup](https://ngrok.com/signup)

 ## What is ngrok?